• Home

 In this example, we’ll use Sankey Chart to visualize the tabular data below.

-• You can copy the above table into Excel sheet and then from the ChartExpo add-in you can find Sankey Chart.
+• You can copy the above table into an Excel sheet and then from the ChartExpo add-in you can find Sankey Chart.

 what is the purpose of a graph?